-A Day In The Life with Professor Christina Fotopoulou
+A Day in the Life with Professor Christina Fotopoulou

 Professor Christina Fotopoulou is a gynaecological oncology consultant surgeon at Hammersmith Hospital, Imperial College NHS Trust and Deputy Director of the Ovarian Cancer Action Research Centre.
 She holds the Chair for Gynaecological Cancer Surgery at Imperial College in London and is also the director of Women’s Health at King Edward VII’s Hospital.